Another Lesson in Lime

 This damage highlights the importance of using compatible materials when making repairs and supporting traditional skilled practitioners to do so

-Please support our Heritage Services Directory by spreading the word and encouraging heritage practitioners to list and reach out to [email protected] if you are a practitioner who would like to learn more about the use of lime in traditional buildings.
+Please support our Heritage Services Directory by spreading the word and encouraging heritage practitioners to list their businesses, if you are a practitioner who would like to learn more about the use of lime in traditional buildings, please reach out to us at [email protected].

 + There are no comments